wfjm/mvs38j-langtest/codes/README_soeq.md

 similar to the C implementation described above.

-Here a right (MSB) to left (MSB) mapping is used, this reversal of bit order allows to generate the `clrmsk` by right shifting `X'FF7F' in a register which is 32 bit anyway.
+Here a right (MSB) to left (MSB) mapping is used, this reversal of bit order allows to generate the `clrmsk` by right shifting `X'FF7F'` in a register which is 32 bit wide.
 This leads to a very compact inner loop
 ```
     SIEVI    LR    R2,R3              i